Dual Control of Exploration and Exploitation for Auto-Optimisation Control with Active Learning: Introduction

 The contribution of this paper is of twofold.
-On one side, for self-optimisation control problems, we propose a new and systematic framework which is able to actively probe the environment to reduce the level of uncertainty through active learning.
+On one side, for auto-optimisation control problems, we propose a new and systematic framework which is able to actively probe the environment to reduce the level of uncertainty through active learning.
 There is no need to artificially introduce perturbation as in the current extremum seeking control.
 It also provides an optimal transition from any initial operation condition to acquire the unknown optimal operation condition in terms of a reformulated objective conditional upon current knowledge and future predicted information.
-By formulating the self-optimisation control in this framework, it enables to establish proven properties by getting access to a wide range of theoretic tools in control theory such as parameter adaptation and optimal control.
+By formulating the auto-optimisation control in this framework, it enables to establish proven properties by getting access to a wide range of theoretic tools in control theory such as parameter adaptation and optimal control.
 On the other side, we generalise and extend the DCEE concept from a specific application, where specific system dynamics, reward function and properties are considered, to a general control system problem.
 A systematic design procedure for general descriptions of the system and control objectives is presented.
 We show that DCEE provides a powerful and promising framework to design control systems operating in an uncertain environment, which is an important feature of autonomous systems.

-Compared with all the existing schemes for self-optimisation control, our approach is most related to the work where the model based approach is adopted and the uncertainty of the objective or system dynamics are parameterised by uncertain parameters \cite{guay2003adaptive, gauy2017proportinal, krstic2000stability, skogestad2000plantwide, mesbah2018stochastic}.
-There are three main features in the new DCEE based self-optimisation control framework, detailed as follows.
+Compared with all the existing schemes for auto-optimisation control, our approach is most related to the work where the model based approach is adopted and the uncertainty of the objective or system dynamics are parameterised by uncertain parameters \cite{guay2003adaptive, gauy2017proportinal, krstic2000stability, skogestad2000plantwide, mesbah2018stochastic}.
+There are three main features in the new DCEE based auto-optimisation control framework, detailed as follows.